okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. Click **Edit**.

-1. From the **Extension** field drop-down menu, select the hook you've set up and activated previously ("Guide Registration Hook Code").
+1. From the **Extension** field drop-down menu, select the hook that you set up and activated previously ("Guide Registration Hook Code").

 1. Click **Save**.